Playing in Playa del Carmen

-Playa as it is known here can be a tad confusing.
-There is Playa del Carmen the city and then down the road is Playacar.
+Playa del Carmen can be a tad confusing particularly when you drive to it as opposed to flying in.
+There is Playa del Carmen the city and then down the road is Playacar and the locals all call it Playa.
 Now Playa del Carmen is a really nice city, lots to do some great hotels, check out Simply Travel’s blog post on a great little hotel just off Fifth Avenue.
 We however decided we wanted a few days luxury and an all inclusive thinking wouldn’t it be great not to have to cook for a few days in the Yucatan heat.

 We stayed at the Wyndam Maya Hotel in Playacar.
 It was a beautifully kept hotel, the grounds were spectacular, the beach was fantastic.
 It was the season of sargasso though and the hotels were kept incredibly busy cleaning up the mess and burying it so the stench did not put of the guests.
 The staff were amazing, many spoke several languages and they all tried to be helpful regardless of whether or not they could understand our very bad Spanish.